scoresvideos

 • Assessing market size, growth potential, and competitive landscape is crucial before expanding

-• Conduct thorough and feasibility studies
+• Conduct thorough market research and feasibility studies

 • Identify target customer segments and their buying behaviors